Paul Heroux: Sheriff

 Heroux took office on 4 January 2023.
-Heroux started new recruitment and retention incentives, hired an expert to review inmate suicides, and offered a plan to close the Ash Street jail, which is the oldest jail in operation in the country.
+Heroux started new recruitment and retention incentives, hired an expert to review inmate suicides, released the suicide report unredacted and redesigned the bunk beds to make them more suicide resistant, which won an award for innovation in reducing inmate suicides, and offered a plan to close the Ash Street jail, which is the oldest jail in operation in the country.
+Heroux created a training academy on the campus, extended the training academy for new corrections officers from eight weeks to nine weeks to add classes focused on de-escalation, dealing with mental illness, duty to intervene, and implicit bias.
+Heroux reduced the burden of a high commission on optional inmate commissary goods from 31.75% to 20%, a 12% reduction in what inmates pay, and started providing shower sandals to all inmates; Heroux called it "unconscionable" that inmates were forced to buy shower sandals from the commissary or go without.
+Crediting officers for suggesting putting air conditioning in the housing units, Heroux's team used grant money to pay for mini split air-conditioning units and is using profits from inmate commissary funds to pay for rooftop air-conditioning units.

 Personal life

 Heroux was raised in Attleboro to small business drug store owners.
 He was awarded the 'Most Genuine' class superlative from his 1995 high school class for a complete abstinence to alcohol and drugs.
 Heroux holds two Ivy League master's degrees; one from Harvard University, a master's in Public Administration, and the other from the University of Pennsylvania, a master of science in Criminology, respectively, a master of science in International Relations from the London School of Economics, and a bachelor's degree in Psychology and Neuroscience from the University of Southern California.
-In 2017, Heroux published a book on US foreign policy in the Middle East, has lived in Saudi Arabia, and has been to North Korea.
+In 2017, Heroux published a book on US foreign policy in the Middle East, has lived in Saudi Arabia, and has been to North Korea, Israel and Palestine including the West Bank.

 Prior to elected office, Heroux worked in the Philadelphia jail system, as the director of research in the Massachusetts prison system, for the national security think-tank Institute for Defense and Disarmament Studies, as an English teacher in Saudi Arabia, and with kids for seven years at a YMCA.
 Heroux, after earning instructor level ranks, also taught Jeet Kune Do, Filipino Kali, and Jiu Jitsu at a studio he opened at 19 years old.

 From October to November 2018, Heroux took a 12-day, 8500 miles road trip across 24 states and Canada with his dog Mura, posting pictures on his Facebook page.
 The trip went viral after being picked up by news outlets across the United States and in dozens of countries.